 Just like all the previous entries (except for the Mini), the price of the Pavilion 690-0010 includes Windows 10 Home, and a keyboard and mouse.

 Everything this PC has we’ve seen and talked about in the previous entries on this list, but the biggest change and the reason this PC is more expensive than the others is the RX 550 dedicated graphics card.

 When it comes to gaming, the single most important thing is the GPU or the graphics card.
 It is what dictates how well the game will look and perform.
-Integrated graphics cards can be used for gaming quite effectively, especially the newer AMD Ryzen ones, however, even the best of them will never be able to beat a real dedicated GPU.
+Integrated graphics cards can be used for gaming quite effectively, especially the newer AMD Ryzen ones.
+However, even the best of them will never be able to beat a real dedicated GPU.

-The RX 550 is an entry-level GPU, nevertheless, it performs admirably in combination with the 2200G giving you a much better gaming experience than any of the other integrated cards on this list.
+The RX 550 is an entry-level GPU; nevertheless, it performs admirably in combination with the 2200G, giving you a much better gaming experience than any of the other integrated cards on this list.

-Even though having a CPU with an integrated card and a dedicated video card in the same PC is completely redundant, it does provide a good backup in case the dedicated card dies or malfunctions.
+Even though having a CPU with an integrated card and a dedicated video card in the same PC is entirely redundant, it does provide a good backup in case the dedicated card dies or malfunctions.

 Even though we’ve previously said that 16GB of RAM is the optimal amount, the 8GB that this PC has is quite enough, and probably will be enough for as long as you own this PC since this time the graphics card has its own VRAM, meaning that the system and the GPU don’t have to share memory anymore.